irishquinn/feedback/README.md

 ## Compatibility

 Pretty much it should be working on any browser with `canvas` support.
+Browsers with no canvas support won't display the feedback button.

 ## Demo

-Soon.
+[http://ivoviz.github.io/feedback/](http://ivoviz.github.io/feedback/) - Click "Send feedback" at the bottom right of the page.

 ## Options